 Some cancerous tumors can be removed through surgery.
 Surgical removal may be the primary treatment, or part of a multi-modal treatment process.
 If surgery isn’t possible, other modalities are available, either alone or in combination.
 Our board-certified surgeons will help guide you through the evaluation process, and collaborate with our oncology team—as well as your family veterinarian—to customize your pet’s course of treatment.

-Our experienced emergency veterinarians monitor patients day and night.
-We’re dedicated to providing all our patients with complete and integrated cancer therapy while considering the needs of both the owner and their pet.
+Our compassionate team is dedicated to providing all our patients with complete and integrated cancer therapy while considering the needs of both the owner and their pet.
+Care Center is a 24-hour hospital with qualified technicians and doctors available around-the-clock to provide care and monitor your pet during treatments.